microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 > **NOTE:**
 > The database actually contains a fourth table named **AppointmentsStatus**.
 This table contains a list of valid appointment statuses and is simply a lookup used by other parts of the existing appointments system.

-Kiana decides that the following operations would be useful for the Field Scheduling part of the Power App:
+Kiana decides that the following operations would be useful for the Field Scheduling part of the app:

 -   Find all appointments for a specified technician.
 -   Find all appointments for the current day for a specified technician.